 This series will explain the purpose of git, how to clone GitHub repository, GitLab repository, or otherwise.
-How to view the changelog and how to revert to an older version of the repository, add and remove files, commit changes, update remote repositories, fetch most recent versions of a repo, and more.
+How to view the changelog and how to revert to an older version of the repository, add and remove files, commit changes, update remote repositories, fetch the most recent versions of repo, and more.
 GUI front-ends will also be covered, as well as troubleshooting and how typical IDEs will handle source code files belonging to a git repo.

 What Is Git?

 In a nutshell, git is a very powerful version control tool used for keeping track of changes of computer files, most often source code and websites, and is built to handle multiple users changing the same file, and the same set of files – even handles concurrency.
 Each commit is a change in the repository.
 Numerous open-source (and I suspect closed-source) projects use git every day to house their project files and keep track of changes.
 The Linux kernel is the most excellent example!

 First off, you will need to install it if you haven’t done so already.
 Use whatever package manager you have to install git.
 Once everything is complete you should get started.
 My first recommendation is to clone an existing repository.
 This could be any repository you want.
 For the sake of this guide, I would choose a small project on Github, Gitlabs, or elsewhere. $ git clone git://github.com/whatever/project